Petrushka chord

-The Petrushka chord is a recurring polytonal device used in Igor Stravinsky's ballet Petrushka and in later music.
-These two major triads, C major and F major – a tritone apart – clash, "horribly with each other", when sounded together and create a dissonant chord.
+The Petrushka chord is a recurring polytonal device featured in Igor Stravinsky's 1911 ballet Petrushka, as well as in later compositions.
+It consists of two major triads separated by a tritone; when sounded together, the chords clash "horribly with each other", producing a distinctive and dissonant sound.

 Structure

-The Petrushka chord in the piano during the second tableau of Petrushka is shown below.
+The Petrushka chord is typically defined as the simultaneous sounding of two major triads separated by a tritone.
+In Petrushka, Stravinsky employs C major over F♯ major.
+The version as played in the piano during the second tableau is illustrated below:

-The Petrushka chord is defined as two simultaneous major triads separated by a tritone.
-In Petrushka, Stravinsky used C major on top of F major (the latter presented here in first inversion):
+A variation of the chord, played by the clarinets, is also shown below.
+In this instance, the F♯ major triad appears in first inversion:

 The device uses tones that, together, make up a synthetic hexatonic scale (0 1 4 6 7 t).
 When enharmonically spelled C–D♭–E–G♭–G(♮)–B♭, it is called the tritone scale.
 Alternatively, when spelled C–D♭–E–F♯–G–B♭, it can be read as the auxiliary diminished scale.

 The chords may be considered to contradict each other because of the tritone relationship: "Any tendency for a tonality to emerge may be avoided by introducing a note three whole tones distant from the key note of that tonality."

-At the end of the third tableau, the Petrushka chord appears with Petrushka but at A and E♭, which, with C and F♯, create a diminished seventh chord (0, 3, 6, 9) and exhaust the octatonic scale (9 1 4, 3 7 t, 0 4 7, and 6 t 1 = 0 1 3 4 6 7 9 t), "and suggests that it did... possess for Stravinsky an a priori conceptual status".
+At the end of the third tableau, the Petrushka chord appears with Petrushka but at A and E♭, which, with C and F♯, create a diminished seventh chord (0, 3, 6, 9) and exhaust the octatonic scale (9 1 4, 3 7 t, 0 4 7, and 6 t 1 = 0 1 3 4 6 7 9 t), "and suggests that it did ... possess for Stravinsky an a priori conceptual status".